How much should a website cost?

 Next, list and describe all the features you would like on the website.
 These are features such as social media integration, ecommerce, SEO, calendar, forms, slideshows, blog, etc. Again, the more the features that you want on the website, the higher the cost of its development.

 Finally, let’s talk about the design itself.
-There are 2 routes you can take: the template route or a custom website design route.
+There are 2 routes you can take: the cookie-cutter (template) route or a custom website design route.

 Templated websites are cost effective and perfect for a tight budget.
 What you gain in dollars though, you lose in flexibility.
 You will have to massage your content to fit into the template.
 The template would be personalized with your marketing messages and images that can give your website a custom look without the higher price.